Null logo

 Signature valid: true

-Verification is performed independently by the customer or downstream system.
-Lens signs and returns the AIR; customers choose how to operationalize verification in their own stack.
+Verification is performed independently by the customer.
+Lens signs and returns the record; customer systems choose how to use it with agents, tools, workflow engines, review queues, or audit logs.

-For production and audit-sensitive workflows, treat verification as the final acceptance check before downstream policy, routing, review, audit, or execution use.
+For production and audit-sensitive workflows, treat verification as the final acceptance check before using the record in downstream policy, routing, review, controls, audit, or execution workflows.

 Best Practices